Recover a Wallet

 There are two different ways that you can recover an already used wallet in Wasabi.

-You can also toggle the advanced option and specify an account key path of the HD wallet structure.
-The gap limit is about how far Wasabi will check the HD wallet structure for addresses that have coins, in some cases you may want to increase this limit.
+Advanced Recovery Options to specify the gap limit.
+The gap limit is about how far Wasabi will check the HD wallet structure for consecutive addresses that have no coins, in some cases, you may want to increase this limit.

 Wasabi Wallet creates a backup of your wallet file inside

 WalletBackups in your Wasabi data folder.
 If you have done a backup of this file, then you can import it at

 Wallets folder, and upon the next restart of Wasabi, it will show this wallet in the

 NavBar, from there you can open it as usual.